Raizelen/Mini_project_s6/README.md

 # VENUSX
- a discord bot developed using python
+ a discord bot developed using python.

-#Project Status
+# PROJECT STATUS
 This project is currently in development.